thestormforge/examples/webserver/voting-webapp/application/README.md

 ## Resources

-The resources in this directory aren't going to launch experiments in StormForge Optimize in and off themselves.
+The resources in this directory aren't going to launch experiments in StormForge Optimize Pro in and of themselves.
 For that, see [locust-metrics](../locust-metrics).
 Nevertheless, here is a short description for each of them.

 `manifests/kustomization.yaml`
 : The input to Kustomize used to build the Kubernetes object manifests for this sample application.